-A refund may be claimed from SARS by the non-resident within 3 years after payment of the applicable interest or royalties if a withholding tax was improperly withheld.
+A non-resident may claim a refund from SARS within 3 years after the interest or royalty has been paid by submitting the relevant declarations and undertakings, if withholding tax was unduly withheld.
 SARS will refund the tax directly to the non-resident.
-Should the interest and royalties become irrecoverable, SARS must refund it to the person who withheld and paid the tax to SARS.
+Should the interest or royalties become irrecoverable, SARS must refund the tax to the person who withheld and paid it to SARS.